Aviva Equity Release Review

 What Are Aviva’s Equity Release Interest Rates?

-*Accurate as at 17/06/2023.
-While we regularly review our rates, these may have shifted since our last update.
+*While we regularly review our rates, these may have changed since our last update.

 What Fees Does Aviva Charge?

-- Arrangement Fee: Covers the setup cost of the lifetime mortgage plan and is added to the total loan.
+- Arrangement Fee: This covers the setup cost of the lifetime mortgage plan and is added to the total loan.

 - Valuation Fee: Aviva arranges an independent property valuation.
-No fee’s charged for properties valued at £5 million or less.20
+No fee is charged for properties valued at £5mln or less.20

-- Re-Inspection Fee: A £60 fee’s levied if the property needs to be inspected again.21
+- Re-Inspection Fee: A £60 fee is levied if the property needs to be inspected again.21

-- Legal Fees: You’re responsible for appointing a legal adviser, and these costs are yours to bear.
+- Legal Fees: You are responsible for appointing a legal adviser, and these costs are yours to bear.

 Additional fees may be imposed for additional borrowing, change of ownership, moving house, remote valuations, and early repayment of the whole mortgage.22